Here’s a look at the life of Pulitzer and Nobel Prize winning author Toni Morrison.

 Is the first African-American woman to win a Nobel Prize.

-Wrote the libretto for “Margaret Garner,” which premiered in 2005.
+Wrote the libretto for the opera “Margaret Garner,” which premiered in 2005.

 1955-1957 - Teaches at Texas Southern University.